Position: Head Coach • Third Season

 E-mail Coach Rittman

-The past two years, Rittman has served on the staff of USA Softball team which won gold at both the 2016 Women’s Softball World Championship and the 2017 Pan Am Games.
+Rittman served on the staff of the USA Softball team which won gold at both the 2016 Women’s Softball World Championship and the 2017 Pan Am Qualifier.
 He also worked with Team USA from 2001-08, coaching the 2004 Olympic gold medal winners in Athens and the 2008 silver medalists in Beijing.
-Team USA also won gold medals at the Pan Am Games and the U.S. Cup in 2003.
+Team USA also won gold medals at the 2002 and 2006 World Championship and the 2003 and 2007 Pan Am Games.

-Rittman and his wife, Lorie, a former softball player at the University of Oklahoma, are the parents of Justin, a senior fullback at UCLA, and Jake, a high school senior.
+Rittman and his wife, Lorie, a former softball player at the University of Oklahoma, are the parents of Justin, a UCLA graduate and former fullback for the Bruins, and Jake, a senior punter at Notre Dame.

 November 22, 2021